 Across the 4 nations of the UK, lockdown is easing in different ways and slightly different times.
 As society begins to emerge from lockdown many of us are faced with both new challenges and opportunities.

-With the changes to social distancing guidelines, we are able to see friends and family in person, play sport or for some the ability to go back to work.
+With the changes to social distancing guidelines, we are able to see more friends and family in person and at home, play sport and now visit the local pub indoors.

-However, many of us may find even these longed-for changes difficult for our mental health.
-The idea of coming out of lockdown when the scientific debate is ongoing may also be worrying for those of us who are more at risk from the virus or living with mental health problems.
+However, many people during the length of the lockdown have found even these longed-for changes difficult for our mental health.
+The idea of coming out of lockdown when the scientific debate is ongoing may also be worrying for those people who are more at risk from the virus or living with mental health problems.

 For most people, having the ability to remain safe at home and away from other people was initially extremely daunting.
 As we have all adopted new routines for the lockdown including cooking, reading, exercise.
 To now be advised that we can do more of the “normal” day to day activities can cause anxiety.

-For people who are shielding not much has changed.
-Lockdown still applies, with some ability to increase exercise, and to get outside with social distancing.
+For people who have shielded during the pandemic are now in the process of being fully vaccinated and venturing out to meet people and go to the shops.
+With some ability to increase exercise, and to get outside with social distancing, social interactions are improving for this group.
 For these groups in particular it might be difficult to see their lives returning to anything like ‘normal’ for a much longer time.
 As other people come out of lockdown the impact of lockdown on those who are shielding may become even greater.

-As different at risk and shielding groups are told they are able to resume activities, people will need to make assessments of how safe things feel for them, and how they balance the risk to their wellbeing of remaining locked down against the risk of getting the virus if they resume activities.
+Because the risks are greater for the shielded groups and they are now taking the first tentative steps to a new normal.
+Shielded people are able to resume activities, people will need to make assessments of how safe things feel for them, and how they balance the risk to their wellbeing.

-More of us will be spending a lot of time at home and many of our regular social activities will no longer be available to us.
+More of the UK have been spending a lot of time at home and many regular social activities will take time to become available to us.
 Although sometimes change can be an enriching experience, most would agree that the ability to choose a change is better than an enforced one.